legetz/sf-swift/METADATA-INTEGRITY.md

 Use `.swiftrc` to control which removed metadata types and reference surfaces are checked by the integrity command.
 If the config omits `metadata.integrity`, built-in defaults apply.

+For the full `.swiftrc` reference, including formatting options, see [CONFIGURATION.md](./CONFIGURATION.md).

 ```yaml
 metadata:
   integrity: